romanpierson/vertx-web-accesslog-elasticsearch-appender/README.md

 # vertx-web-accesslog-elasticsearch-appender

-An appender implementation to be used with [vertx-web-accesslog] (https://github.com/romanpierson/vertx-web-accesslog).
+An appender implementation to be used with [vertx-web-accesslog](https://github.com/romanpierson/vertx-web-accesslog).

 Writes its data to an elasticsearch instance.